Federal Register Notice

 Q: If I can’t participate in stakeholder engagement sessions, how can I engage?

-A: We have provided an email address to receive written submissions on a rolling basis at RBCNAP@state.gov and will soon be issuing a Federal Register Notice to seek input from the public.
-We seek your input and concrete recommendations on where we go from here — what should be included in the NAP, what shouldn’t be, and specific suggestions of what the U.S. government should commit to or take action on in the plan.
+A: We have provided an email address to receive written submissions on a rolling basis at RBCNAP@state.gov.
+We seek your input and concrete recommendations — what should be included in the NAP, what shouldn’t be, and specific suggestions of what the U.S. government should commit to or take action on in the plan.

 Q: Will you engage with foreign governments during this process and if so how?